marintoro/Rainbow/README.md

 and the score is more or less linear to the allowed time: the reported score will be 6 times higher if capped at 30 minutes instead of 5 minutes.<br/><br/>
+Another issue with this time cap comes from the fact that some games are designed for much longer gameplay than 5 or 30 minutes.
-We argue that the time cap can make the performance comparison non significant.
-On many games (e.g. Atlantis, Video Pinball, Enduro) the scores reported of Ape-X, Rainbow and IQN are almost exactly the same.
+On those games (e.g. Atlantis, Video Pinball, Enduro) the scores reported of Ape-X, Rainbow and IQN are almost exactly the same.
-This is because all agents reach the time limit and get the maximum score possible in 30 minutes: the difference in scores is due to minor variations, not algorithmic difference.
-As a consequence, the more successful agents are, the more games are incomparable because they reach the maximum possible score in the time cap.<br/><br/>
+This is because all agents reach the time limit and get the maximum score possible in 30 minutes: the difference in scores is due to minor variations, not algorithmic difference and thus the comparison is not significant.
+As a consequence, the more
+successful agents are, the more games are incomparable because they reach the maximum possible score in the time cap while still being far behind human world record.<br/><br/>
 This parameter can also be a source of ambiguity and error.
 The best score on Atlantis (2,311,815) is reported by Proximal Policy Optimization by Schulman et al. but this score is almost certainly